 What is Fatty Liver Disease?

 Fatty liver disease describes a condition where fat has accumulated in the liver.
 Too much fat in your liver will damage and even scar it.
-When fibrosis or scarring becomes severe, you could develop liver cirrhosis (cancer of the liver).
+When fibrosis or scarring becomes severe, you could develop liver cirrhosis.
+The chronic inflammation is associated with cancer of the liver.

 There are two types of fatty liver disease you should know about: